-This takes a possibly unnormalized fraction, guard word and exponent, and returns the IEEE single length floating point value it represents.
+This takes fraction (possibly not normalized), guard word and exponent, and returns the IEEE single length floating point value it represents.
 It takes care of all the normalization, post-normalization, rounding and packing of the result.
 The rounding mode used is round to nearest.
 The exponent should already be biased.
 This routine is not intended for use with Yexp and Yfrac representing an infinity or a NaN.